st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 Following steps are needed to make build process successful:

-0. Install the Artix-packages which are needed for building  Asuswrt-Merlin [John's fork] on Artix: make, gcc, which, autoconf, automake, pkgconf, patch, bison, flex, cmake, rpcsvc-proto, gperf, python, intltool and re2c
+0. Install following packages which are needed for building Asuswrt-Merlin [John's fork] on Artix: make, gcc, which, autoconf, automake, pkgconf, patch, bison, flex, cmake, rpcsvc-proto, gperf, python, intltool and re2c

     The precompiled 32-bit host-tools of Asuswrt-Merlin [John's fork] need following packages: lib32-glibc, lib32-gcc-libs, lib32-zlib and lib32-libelf.
 (Therefore, don't forget to uncomment the lines of the "Multilib" and the "lib32" section in /etc/pacman.conf).